shehreendheda/katacoda-scenarios/rumcwv/rumcwv2/step6.md

     Click the **IDE** tab on the right, then click `config.rb`{{open}} to open the file.
 Update **Line 3** so that `enable_cache = true`.
 The change will be automatically saved.

     Click the **Terminal** tab on the right.
 Click `docker-compose restart frontend`{{execute}} to the run the command in the terminal.
-Although, the change was saved, the docker container running the frontend service had to restarted so that the change is applied to the app.
+Although, the change was saved, the docker container running the frontend service has to be restarted so that the change is applied to the app.

     Click the open browser tab with the **Perfomance Overview** dashboard, notice that the average **Largest Contentful Paint** score has decreased and is now closer to 2.5 seconds, the desired threshold value.